BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Introduction

 \textbf{RQ2:} What differences exist between the users who joined the discussion before and after the start of the 2020 BLM movement?

 \textbf{RQ3:} What are the possible reasons for user deletion and suspension related to the 2020 BLM movement?

-We analyze deleted and suspended users in terms of five factors (i.e. lexical analysis, spamming, sentiment analysis, hate speech, and misinformation spread).
-First, we analyze raw text to get basic insights on lexical text features.
-Second, there are social spammers \cite{Lee:2010} who mostly promote irrelevant content, such as abusing hashtags for advertisements and promoting irrelevant URLs.
-Third, some users have tendency towards deletion possibly due to the regret of sharing negative sentiments \cite{Almuhimedi:2013,Sleeper:2013}.
-Fourth, there are haters and trolls who use offensive language and hate speech mostly against people who have different demographic background \cite{Basile:2019,Kwok:2013}.
-Lastly, social media is an important tool for the circulation of fake news as observed during the 2016 US Election \cite{Fourney:2017}, and for dis/misinformation spread \cite{Wu:2019}; such that Twitter reveals user accounts connected to a propaganda effort by a Russian government-linked organization during the 2016 US Election \cite{Twitter:2019}.
+We analyze deleted and suspended users in terms of four factors.
+First, there are social spammers \cite{Lee:2010} who mostly promote irrelevant content, such as abusing hashtags for advertisements and promoting irrelevant URLs.
+Second, some users have tendency towards deletion possibly due to the regret of sharing negative sentiments \cite{Sleeper:2013}.
+Third, there are haters and trolls who use offensive language and hate speech mostly against people who have different demographic background \cite{Basile:2019,Silva:2016}.
+Lastly, social media is an important tool for the circulation of fake news as observed during the 2016 US Election \cite{Fourney:2017}, and for dis/misinformation spread \cite{Wu:2019}; such that Twitter reveals user accounts connected to a propaganda effort by a Russian government-linked organization during the 2016 Election \cite{Twitter:2019}.
 We refer to misinformation as a term including all types of false information (i.e. dis/misinformation, conspiracy, hoax, etc.).
-Spamming, hate speech, and misinformation spread are considered undesirable and untrustworthy behavior in the remaining of this study.

-The contributions of our study are that we (i) create a novel dataset that includes over 500k users sharing approximately 20m tweets half of whom actively participated in the 2020 BLM discussion, but some of them were deleted or suspended later; (ii) analyze the 2020 BLM movement on social media with a detailed focus on deleted and suspended users through a wide perspective in terms of lexical analysis, spamming, sentiment analysis, hate speech, and misinformation spread.
-The experimental results are supported by statistical tests. (iii) Our study raises awareness for social media platforms and related organizations to have a special focus on new users who join after important events occur.
-We emphasize the presence of such users for undesirable and untrustworthy behavior.
+The contributions of our study are that we (i) create a novel dataset, called \emph{BlackLivesMatter2020}, that includes over 500k users sharing approximately 20m tweets half of whom actively participated in the 2020 BLM discussion, but some of them were deleted or suspended later; (ii) provide an analysis of the 2020 BLM movement on social media, supported by statistical tests, with a detailed focus on deleted and suspended users who joined the platform before and after the event triggers.

-The structure of this paper is as follows.
-In the next section, we provide a brief summary on related studies.
-In Section \ref{section:dataset}, we explain the details of our dataset.
-We then report our experimental design and results in Section \ref{section:experiments}.
-Lastly, we discuss the main outcomes in Section \ref{section:discussion}, and then conclude the study.